Gr33nCamper/Paul-s-Website/Dec22.md

 4. _Yo!88_								(Dec 10, 2021)
 5. _HEROES AND VILLAINS_ 				(Dec 02, 2022)

+---

+I guess this is the end of instruction for FA22 🙃

 &nbsp;

 &nbsp;

 **Dec 03, 2022:**

-Won my first Monopoly game 🎩💰
+Won my first Monopoly game! 🎩💰

 Also I finally learned what a double is (roll a pair of the same number with dice)